 Look for solar-powered lights since they don’t need additional wiring.

 9. Install a programmable thermostat

 If you haven’t used a programmable thermostat in your home, it’s time to get started.
-These devices — they let you preset home temperatures that kick in automatically to maintain an even temperature when you’re home, away or sleeping.
+These devices let you preset home temperatures that kick in automatically to maintain a desired temperature when you’re home, away or sleeping.

 Correctly used, a programmable thermostat can save a home at least $50 a year on energy bills.
-Some manufacturers claim $100 or more in energy savings annually, says Consumer Reports’ Thermostat Buying Guide.
+Some manufacturers claim $100 or more in energy savings annually, says the Consumer Reports Thermostat Buying Guide.
 You’ll save most by selecting a simple thermostat that you can install yourself.

 10. Add a bird feeder

-A bird feeder will delight you and your family.
-It is a wonderful way to care for wild birds, too.
+A bird feeder will delight you and your family, and it’s a wonderful way to care for wild birds too.

 Install it near a window — in the living room or kitchen, for example.
-You’ll find them in a myriad of styles and prices at Amazon.
+You’ll find them in myriad styles and prices at Amazon.

 11. Set up a fire pit

 Admit it: You love the idea of gathering friends and family around an outdoor fire pit on summer evenings.